 The Local Hazard Mitigation Plan (LHMP) assesses hazard vulnerabilities and identifies mitigation actions that jurisdictions will pursue in order to reduce the level of injury, property damage, and community disruption that might otherwise result from such events.
 The LHMP addresses natural and human-caused hazards, including flooding, drought, wildfire, landslides, severe weather, terrorism, cyber threats, pandemic, and the impact of climate change on hazards, as well as other hazards.

 Adoption of the Plan helps the County and its Partners remain eligible for various types of pre- and post-disaster community assistance, such as grants, from the Federal Emergency Management Agency (FEMA) and the State government.

-County of San Mateo Office of Emergency Services is leading the LHMP update, in coordination with County departments, all twenty cities, and regional special districts.
+The Department of Emergency Management is leading the LHMP update, in coordination with County departments, all twenty cities, and regional special districts.
 The process will be informed by a steering committee and robust public engagement.

 Plan to attend our second public workshop to review our DRAFT Plan on Thursday, August 12th at 4 pm